Lakshyasaharan5/parallel-bucket-visualizer/README.md

 ## TODO

-- Increase graph size
+- Fix delay in animation and LEDs toggling.
-- Keep the LED stay ON for 10s after animation is finished for the users to see
+- Keep the submit button disabled until everything is done
-- Modify times to show better graph structure as it plateaus
+- Make the flow robust so it doesn't break when someone clicks so many things at once
-- Connect Macbook to Pi cluster's network switch to bypass internet need
+- Check fronted portability on another laptop